Working Class (film): Reception

+Critical response

 Reviewer Andrew Saroch of fareastfilms.com gave the film a rating of 3 out of 5 stars, writing, "Although it doesn't rank as top notch Hui or Hark, there is still much to keep the viewer absorbed here.
 There's some very well handled comic scenarios that manage to move from cliché to humour; foremost among these is the romance between Samuel Hui and Joey Wong which is oft-seen, but given a fresh treatment here.
 Those expecting the typical Tsui Hark flair and innovation may be disappointed by this straight-forward comedy, but it still shows his ability to add something to even the most well-trod narratives."

 Reviewer Kozo of lovehkfilm.com called the film "a surprisingly effective comedy", writing, "There is a bouncy fifties feel to Tsui’s modern comedy.
 The factory is a communal place of camaraderie and bright, day-glo dreams.
 However, there is an abnormal amount of political hubbub mixed in with the four-color fun. [...]
 Tsui Hark’s direction is as scattershot and screwball as ever, but it works in giving us this minor eighties gem.
 By eighties HK standards, that is."

 A review on RoweReviews reads, "Extremely political but not in a way that is didactic or forceful, Working Class instead utilizes farce to elucidate the absurdities of this system and its false promises towards labor; serfdom hasn't been abolished by merely repositioned - sworn loyalty to a lord is merely replaced by the same expectations from the managerial class in a rapidly booming Hong Kong.
 The anarchical nature of our main protagonists, their actions represent an implicit refusal to conform to the social order presented in front of them, is not a rejection of labor or hard work but a rejection of the inequalities and subjugation which the newly formed managerial class wields."